 Home Office and Partial Rental Offers Tax Advantages

 If you have a business and use part of your home as an office, you can deduct the full cost of the improvements you make to your office by depreciating the cost as a business expense.
 If you make major improvements or upgrades to your entire home, you can only depreciate costs for the portion of your home you use exclusively for business.
 Add the remaining cost of a capital improvement to your tax basis.

 Major Improvements Qualify for Tax Benefits

 Making routine repairs such as fixing minor plumbing leaks or repainting walls doesn't qualify for a mortgage interest deduction, but taking out a home equity loan to make major home improvements does.
-The interest is treated similar to the interest on a first mortgage loan when it comes to qualifying for tax deductions.
+According to IRS Publication 936,%2C%20and%20meet%20other%20requirements.) the interest on a HELOC is treated similar to the interest on a first mortgage loan when it comes to qualifying for tax deductions.

 Improvements Add to Tax Basis

 Although you can't deduct the cost of home improvements to your personal residence on your taxes, except in certain circumstances, improvements that add significant value to your home and prolong its useful life increase your home's tax basis.
 Your tax basis includes the price you paid for the house, certain closing costs you paid to buy the home, and capital improvements you make while you own the property.

-Energy Efficient Improvements Qualify for Tax Credits
+Energy Efficient Improvements: Tax Credits

 You may qualify for home energy tax credits if you make qualifying energy efficient home improvements, such as adding insulation to your home, installing an energy efficient heating and cooling system, or replacing exterior doors and windows.
-The Residential Energy Property Credit allows you to claim up to 30 percent of the cost of these improvements.
-Another credit named by the IRS, the Residential Energy Efficient Property Credit, allows you to claim a credit equal to 30 percent of the cost of qualified alternative energy equipment, including geothermal heat pumps, solar hot water heaters, and wind turbines.
+The Residential Energy Property Credit allows you to claim 10 percent of the cost of these improvements for the 2021 tax year, though it's expiring.